MaxiEurope/reaction-faq/topgg/README.md

 ### How do I enable OwO reminders?

 - type `!r owoh on` and `!r owopray on`
-- additionally, you can do `!r owo on` to get mentioned every 10 seconds
+- you can also do `!r owo on` to get mentioned every 10 seconds

 ### How do I disable OwO reminders?